rfo909/CFT/README.md

 # - get list of File objects
 ```

-WHen passing no parameters to a function in CFT, there is no need to include the ()'s
+When passing no parameters to a function in CFT, there is no need to include the ()'s

 ## Initial requirement